 - Quantum Accounting: For this, you pay $139.58 monthly for a single.
 Additionally, at $356.83 monthly, you can make it support ten users.
 You can also do custom pricing if you need it for more than ten users.

 In each plan, you get a service that enables you to keep the data in the cloud via the Sage server.
-Once activated, you, your team, the accountant can access the data via any device.
-Note: They all must have Sage cloud installed.
+Once activated, you, your team, and the accountant can access the data via any device.
+Note: They all must have Sage Cloud installed.

 Sage 50 offers add-on Payroll services for every subscription level.
 The cost varies accordingly with the accounting plan and the user’s number.

 - Sage 50 Pro: Price- $91.08 monthly for 10 employees and one user.
 At $117.08 monthly, it can support 40 employees and one user.

 - Sage 50 Premium: Price- $119.58 monthly for 10 employees and one user.
 At $255.75 monthly, it can support 40 employees and five users.

 - Sage 50 Quantum: Price- $174.58 monthly for 10 employees and one user, At $417.83 monthly, it can support 40 employees and 10 users.

 In Quickbooks, you get five different plans, and you get basic to advanced features as per your pay.
 So, somehow, it suits small as well as established businesses.
 Let’s check out the Quickbooks small business plans prices below:

 - Self-Employed: Price- $15 monthly for a single user.

 - Simple Start: Price- $25 per month for a single user.